awsdocs/aws-batch-user-guide/doc_source/job_scheduling.md

 # Job Scheduling<a name="job_scheduling"></a>

 The AWS Batch scheduler evaluates when, where, and how to run jobs that have been submitted to a job queue\.
+If you need to guarantee the order that jobs are run, use the `[dependsOn](https://docs.aws.amazon.com/batch/latest/APIReference/API_SubmitJob.html#Batch-SubmitJob-request-dependsOn)` parameter to [SubmitJob](https://docs.aws.amazon.com/batch/latest/APIReference/API_SubmitJob.html) to specify the dependencies for each job\.

-Jobs run in approximately the order in which they are submitted as long as all dependencies on other jobs have been met\.
+By default, jobs run in approximately the order in which they are submitted \(first in, first out\), as long as all dependencies on other jobs have been met\.
+If the job queue has a scheduling policy, the scheduling policy will determine the order in which jobs are run\.
+For more information, see [Scheduling policies](scheduling-policies.md)\.